 If you felt being watched, you are not alone.
 The Yellow Water Billabong is part of the South Alligator River system but there are no alligators in Australia (an early explorer misidentified crocs for alligators but the name has stuck ever since).
 This is a salt-water croc, much bigger and more aggressive than the fresh-water crocs found in other parts of Kakadu National Park.

 Crocodiles are able to blend into their surroundings and move over extremely large distances on land and water.
-As an apex predator, saltwater crocodiles are a critical part of aquatic ecosystems.
+As an apex predator, saltwater crocodiles are a critical part of the aquatic ecosystems.
 If crocodiles are removed from these systems, the balance of these systems will change considerably.

 Our aborigine wetlands guide, Don, made the cruise both an interesting and informative experience with their in-depth knowledge of their home ground.